 If you want to get everyone on board with a data-driven strategy, your employees need at least a basic understanding of how they can use data to support their role, no matter their location or skill level.
 And perhaps even more importantly, it has to be data taken from the same single source of truth that everyone is working with.

-Read on to find out what data democratization means, and how it can benefit businesses, or watch a short video below.
+Read on or watch our video to find out what data democratization means, and how it can benefit businesses.

 What is data democratization?